When’s Florida’s hurricane season? It begins on June 1st and ends on November 30th.

 - Protect windows with plywood boards, or storm shutters.

-- Always have a plan for action in advance.
+- Always have a plan of action in advance.

 - Secure all outdoor objects